 I’m in a Maserati, an Italian car famous for its trident logo and an engine sound that is pleasing to my ears.
 Today, the exclusive sports car brand, which only produced 15,000 cars in 2013, celebrates its 100th anniversary.
 Quite a rich history, I must say!

 Conquer the world

-The Ghibli S Q4 is four-wheel drive, but the system is set up to give power to the rear wheels with the force being distributed evenly onto the four wheels only in the case of an asphalt which is slippery.
-As a result, the car is so well balanced that even if I turn hard into a corner it never feels like I’m driving a heavy sedan.
+The Ghibli S Q4 is four-wheel drive, but the system is set up to give power to the rear wheels with force being distributed evenly onto the four wheels only in the case of asphalt, which is slippery.
+As a result, the car is so well balanced that even if I turn hard into a corner, it never feels like I’m driving a heavy sedan.
 And with a sprint that goes from 0 to 60 mph in 4.8 seconds, it is a speed junkie’s dream!

 The essence of driving

-Do not expect gadgets like lain departure warning or stirring assist on the Ghibli’s option list.
-According to Maserati that ruins the experience as well as the essence of driving.
-And whether it’s the truth or not, honestly, I do not really need all those gadgets.
-Besides, the constant bleeps sounds and flashing lights on the dashboard are unnecessary, and a little bit annoying.
+Do not expect gadgets like lane departure warning or stirring assist on the Ghibli’s options list.
+According to Maserati, that ruins the experience as well as the essence of driving.
+And whether its the truth or not, honestly, I do not really need all those gadgets.
+Besides, the constant bleeps sounds and flashing lights on the dashboard are unnecessary and a little bit annoying.

 Evelin Dorssers and Odiel Mennink write for www.femmefrontaal.nl a Dutch website that focuses on the female perspective on cars.
-In addition to reviewing cars, giving news, and writing columns, they also give women the opportunity to read and write about their own, favorite car.
-With an every growing user base FemmeFrontaal (Follow them on Facebook) is also the jury member of the coveted Womens world car of the year award.
+In addition to reviewing cars, giving news, and writing columns, they also give women the opportunity to read and write about their own favorite cars.
+With a growing user base FemmeFrontaal (Follow them on Facebook) is also the jury member of the coveted Womens world car of the year award.